codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 ### Web API Configuration

+> Note, you only need to select __Yes__ to this part if you're doing something _in addition_ to the Web API which you're securing.
+If you only have a single Web API that has protected endpoints, and nothing else, you can leave this as __No__.

-The __Reply Url__ under the __Web API__ section specifies the web address that you want a "cool / not cool" reply to go to from Azure AD B2C when the Web API asks if it's OK to allow an HTTP request through.
+The __Reply Url__ under the __Web API__ section specifies a web address that you want a "cool / not cool" reply to go to _if a web app were requesting any authorization tokens_.
+Since we're not doing that - put any old URL in here.

-This is going to be the _real_ URL the endpoint which the Xamarin.Forms app will invoke resides at.

-As you can see - we can specify more than 1 address - but for the purpose of this demo, only a single one is needed.

 Next up is the __App ID URI__ ... it says it's optional.
-Fill it out - you're going to need it.
-It doesn't need to resolve to anything - but make it unique.
+Fill it out - we'll use it later.
+It doesn't need to resolve to anything - but make it unique. _(And don't worry if you're not doing this section - just think of something you would have put here, as I mentioned, it doesn't need to resolve.)

 ### Native Client Configuration